Regulations in Wound Care | Vohra Wound Physicians

-With the rise in chronic wounds such as pressure ulcers in the United States, it’s up to long term care facilities to best treat and document wounds to avoid penalties, legal actions and fines.
+With the rise in chronic wounds such as pressure ulcers in the United States, it’s up to long-term care facilities to extend their scope of practice to best treat and document wounds to avoid penalties, legal actions, and fines.

 According to the CDC, between 2% and 28% of patients at skilled nursing facilities now suffer from pressure ulcers.
-These patients often require specialized wound care treatment offered by trained doctors and nurses.
+These patients often require specialized wound care treatment offered by trained doctors and nurses, preferably with wound care certifications.
 Failure to provide the proper care to patients before and after they develop pressure ulcers can result in F-tag penalties issued by the Department of Health and Human Services.

 Facilities that get an F-tag must display them in a public location, and they are reported on federal websites and databases.
-Many of these F-tags can be avoided by following the proper guidelines and implementing a thoughtful and well-planned wound care program.
+Many of these F-tags can be avoided by following preventative measures and implementing a thoughtful and well-planned wound care program.

 Effective Care Planning

 With many diseases now shifting to long-term conditions, the burden of daily and end-of-life care is now centered on facilities outside of hospitals.
-It’s up to the nurses and doctors at these long-term care facilities to foster effective care plans with patients.
-So, what exactly is effective care planning and what is the care planning process?
+It’s up to the nurses and doctors at these long-term care facilities to implement preventative measures and foster care plans with patients.
+So, what exactly is effective care planning, and what is the care planning process?

 According to the National Institute of Health, effective care planning follows a similar set of guidelines tailored to the patient and his or her needs.
-Personalized care and support planning are based on discussions between patient and caregiver and an analysis of their chronic condition.
+The scope of practice extends to personalized care and support planning based on discussions between the patient and caregiver, as well as family members, and an analysis of their chronic condition.
 An effective care plan provides documentation on the patient’s treatment plan and progress that doctors and nurses use as a guide.

 But how effective are care plans in primary care for the patient?
 According to a recent JAMA article, these plans are only effective if done correctly.
 That means a detailed central record, allowing patients to play a big role in their care, and a focus on disease management.